Preserved Moss: Best Types and Creative Applications

 But live moss can come with problems.

-It can decay if improperly cared for, it is often difficult to maintain if exposed to open air and can be hard to get a hold of.
+It can decay if improperly cared for and is difficult to maintain if exposed to open air.

-Enter preserved moss; a chemically stabilised version of live moss that allows one to capture the bounties of bryophytes without the risks.
+Enter preserved moss, a chemically stabilized version of live moss that allows one to capture the bounties of bryophytes without the risks.

 In this article, I’ll be diving deeper to help you understand preserved moss, how to use it creatively and some insider tips on how to get the most from your designs.